 If you use any configuration values inside your service definition, it can be a good idea to place these values into a separate file.
 The separate configuration file allows you to configure your service according to the environment and/or language.

-2. Add configuration of your service under key services.
-In case your service is a model, add configuration under key models:
+.
+In case your service is a model, add configuration under key models

 'ClassName' => [